spacebro/spacebro/docs/guides/basics/starting.md

 # Our first Spacebro application

 Now that we are [set up](./setup.md) we can create our first Spacebro application.
-We will write a NodeJS app here and write for the browser in a next chapter.
+We will write a NodeJS app here for somplicity's sake, but spacebro-client also works in the [browser](https://github.com/spacebro/spacebro-client/blob/master/example/browser-src/index.html).

 Let's write an app called `sepiabro` that will add a sepia effect to an image.
-First, let's create a new folder for all our examples to run in.
+First, let's create a new folder for our example to run in.

 ```
 mkdir sepiabro